MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/prerelease-testing.md

    * If you instead choose to deploy preview channels to devices, see [How to deploy preview channels](./set-preview-channel.md#how-to-deploy-preview-channels) in _Test upcoming APIs and features_.

 1. **Conduct automated testing on your app running against the preview channels**:  <!-- 2 trailing spaces = linebreak -->
-You can do this automated testing by using WebDriver.
+You can use WebDriver to conduct automated testing of your WebView2 app.
 See [Automate and test WebView2 apps with Microsoft Edge WebDriver](./webdriver.md).

 1. **Compare the results with the baseline**:  <!-- 2 trailing spaces = linebreak -->
 The baseline for testing should be the latest stable release of WebView2, which can be either the Evergreen WebView2 runtime, or the latest fixed-version Runtime.
 You can download the Runtime from the [Microsoft Edge WebView2](https://developer.microsoft.com/microsoft-edge/webview2/) page.